TriplyDB/Documentation/docs/triply-etl/changelog/index.md

 This release fixes bugs related to the recent switch from CommonJS to ESM:

-- Dynamic import bug on Windows.
+1\.
+Dynamic import bug on Windows.

-- Error reporting issues due to ESM imports.
+2\.
+Error reporting issues due to ESM imports.

-## Changelog for TriplyETL 2.0.1
+## TriplyETL 2.0.1

 Release date: 2023-05-03

+### Feature

-### [Added] Timeout flag for TriplyETL Runner
+1\.
+Timeout flag for TriplyETL Runner

 The TriplyETL Runner is the CLI tool that is used to run ETL pipelines.
 Starting with this version, you can specify a `--timeout` flag when using the TriplyETL Runner.

 When the indicated timeout is reached before the pipeline finishes, the TriplyETL Runner will gracefully terminate the ETL by acting as if there are no more incoming records.

-See the [TriplyETL Runner documentation page](/triply-etl/cli#set-a-timeout) for more information.
+See the [TriplyETL Runner documentation page](../cli#set-a-timeout) for more information.

-## Changelog for TriplyETL 2.0.0
+## TriplyETL 2.0.0

 Release date: 2023-05-01

+### Changed

-### [Changed] Modules infrastructure moves from CommonJS to ESM
+1\.
+Modules infrastructure moves from CommonJS to ESM

 Before this release, TriplyETL used CommonJS modules to modularize its functionality into different components.
 Starting in this release, ECMAScript Modules (ESM) are used to modularize TriplyETL functionality into different modules.